FuncGuy/easyRandom/README.md

 # easyRandom
-After type erasure kicks it will remove all type information to get the type information see this example.
+After type erasure kicks it will remove all type information to get the type information back see this example.

 1) In this example person class contains the field List<String> nickNames. after compilation type information will be removed from the List<String> so it will turn into List.